 Who can I contact for more information?

 - Feel free to contact our Assistant Director, Student Services for more information.

 Personal Property Insurance

-ISIC does have limited coverage for loss of personal property.
-However, many students bring valuable equipment such as laptop computers and cameras overseas, and the limited benefits provided by ISIC may not be adequate to cover these items.
+Syracuse Abroad insurance does have limited coverage for loss of personal property.
+However, many students bring valuable equipment such as laptop computers and cameras overseas, and the limited benefits provided by the insurance may not be adequate to cover these items.
 To protect your possessions against fire, theft, vandalism, or other casualty, you may want to consult your parents’/guardians’ homeowners insurance as you may already have coverage available.
 If not, you may want to explore the possibility of obtaining additional coverage to protect the value of your possessions.
-We advise you to review the insurance coverage outlined on the ISIC website , to determine whether the ISIC coverage will be adequate for your purposes.
+We advise you to review the details of coverage of the Syracuse Abroad insurance to determine whether it will provide adequate personal property coverage to fit your needs.